 When you make purchases: If you provide information to purchase a book, manual, legal information packet, or other materials or merchandise, we use the information that we collect to process payments and shipping.
 This information is not made available to any third parties except as necessary to process payments or ship products.
 Your shipping and contact information is kept on file in case you choose to make additional purchases but will not be used in any other way.

 When you make a contribution: If you choose to become a member of the Public Justice Foundation or otherwise make a charitable contribution, we use the information collected from you to process payments.
 Personal information may be shared with third party service providers (e.g., merchant banks) during this process.
 We need to share this information in order to process credit card purchases.
 Public Justice collects information about all of our donors so that we can thank you appropriately and track your donations for tax purposes.
 If you become a member of the Public Justice Foundation, your contact information will be added to our membership list.
 We occasionally make our membership list available to other public interest groups and activists.
-Members may opt out of such membership list disclosures by contacting Member Services at firstname.lastname@example.org.
+Members and donors, whether contributions and membership fees are made online or through any other means, may opt out of such membership list disclosures by contacting Member Services at firstname.lastname@example.org.

 Children’s online privacy protection: We do not collect any information about users’ ages, and do not knowingly collect personally identifiable information from individual users under the age of 18 without parental or guardian permission.
 No form should be filled out by any child without first getting permission by his or her parent or legal guardian.
 We encourage parents to be with their children on the Internet and to supervise their children when submitting any form of information over the Internet.